opensciencegrid/xcache/explanation.md

 #### doStashCpDirectory
 Like [`doStashCpSingle`](#dostashcpsingle), this function can take two arguments - the first is the directory to be downloaded, and the second is a flag to let the function know if it should update information.
 Information should not be updated if the directory being currently downloaded is a subdirectory of a larger directory being downloaded.

 `doStashCpDirectory` iterates through the contents of the input directory.
 If an item is a file, `doStashCpSingle` is called on the item.
-If the item is a directory, and the recursive flag `-r` has been set, then the appropriate directory is created and `doStashCpDirectory` is called on the item recursively.
+If the item is a directory, and the recursive flag `-r` has been set, then the appropriate directory is created (look for the `## creating local directory for subfolder` comment) and `doStashCpDirectory` is called on the item recursively.
 The time it takes to iterate and download all of the contents is recorded and, if appropriate, updated to the information variables.

 ### Finishing
 The information variables are chirped, as described [above](#information-variables).